microcks/microcks-ansible-operator/README.md

 ## Usage

 Once operator is up and running into your Kubernetes namespace, you just have to create a `MicrocksInstall` Custom Resource Definition (CRD).
 This CRD simply describe the properties of the Microcks installation you want to have in your cluster.
-A `MicrocksInstall`CRD is made of 5 different sections that may be used for describing your setup :
+A `MicrocksInstall`CRD is made of 6 different sections that may be used for describing your setup :
 * Global part is mandatory and contain attributes like `name` of your install and `version` of Microcks to use,
 * `microcks` part is mandatory and contain attributes like the number of `replicas` and the access `url` if you want some customizations,
 * `postman` part is mandatory for the number of `replicas`
 * `keycloak` part is optional and allows to specifiy if you want a new install or reuse an existing instance,
 * `mongodb` part is optional and allows to specifiy if you want a new install or reuse an existing instance.
+* `features` part is optional and allowd to enable and configure opt-in features of Microcks.

 ### Minimalist CRD